uutzinger/C12880MA/README.md

 SPEC_CLK => 23 // From Teensy to Spetrometer

-SPEC_CLK => 21 // CLK cycles are counted with teensy interrupt
+SPEC_CLK => 21 // CLK cycles are counted with teensy interrupt, pin 21 and 23 both need to be connected to SPEC_CLK

 SPEC_TRG => 11 // From Spectrometer to Teensy, ADC signal trigger